edmcouncil/ontology-publisher/publisher/product/datadictionary/README.md

-# The "glossary" product
+# The "data dictionary" product

-TODO: technical documentation of the glossary product
+TODO: technical documentation of the data dictionary product

 ## See Also